francom77/webaio/README.rst

     routespatters = []
     routespatters += api_routes_patterns

 You have now wired an index view into the routes.
-Verify it’s working by accessing to the following url: `http://localhost:8080/ <http://localhost:8080/>`_
+Verify it’s working by accessing to the `following url <http://localhost:8080/>`_: http://localhost:8080/.

 **Class bassed views**